-School-based grades for Stage 5 (Year 10) are awarded using information from a student's performance in assessment tasks that comprise the school's formal assessment program.
+School-based grades for Year 10 are awarded using information from a student's performance in assessment tasks that comprise the school's formal assessment program.
 These tasks are devised to address the knowledge and skills objectives and outcomes of the individual syllabuses.

-New South Wales Education Standards Authority (NESA) provides the Grade Descriptors for each subject.
+The NESA provides the Grade Descriptions for each NESA Subject.
 These descriptions are known as the course performance descriptors.
 They provide a set of performance standards that describe various levels of achievement in the courses.
-By working in each of your courses, you will achieve a variety of course outcomes that will show what you know and what you can do.
+By working in each of your courses, you will achieve a variety of course outcomes in which you show what you know and what you can do.
 Your performance is measured against the course performance descriptors to describe how well you are achieving these outcomes.

-A student's performance across all tasks is aligned with specific Course Performance Descriptors published in the NESA KLA Syllabus documents for each course.
+A student's performance across all tasks is aligned with specific Course Performance Descriptors published in the Board of studies KLA Syllabus documents for each course.
 The descriptors will indicate the student's achievement relative to the particular knowledge and skill outcomes of the course.
-There is no fixed number of each grade that must be awarded in the school.
+There is no fixed number for each grade that must be awarded in the school.